pointnetwork/pointnetwork-dashboard/ALPHA.md

    1. Set up your credentials (username and password) in the WSL terminal that is already open
 8. If you didn't have Docker before, please accept Docker's Terms of Service
 9. Run again the script to open the Point Network Dashboard: `./install-windows.ps1`
+   * Sometimes it takes time for the browser to download.
+In that case, if the browser doesn't launch automatically, you can click the browser icon from time to time.
 10. Continue to "After Installation" section

 ## After Installation